mazwat/mazwat.github.io/rob210-intro.md

 comments: false

 # Hero section
-title: ROB210
+title: ROB210 - Robotics & Cybernetics
-description: Robotics & Cybernetics
+description: ***ROB210 is intended to apply robotics and cybernetics principles to the design and development of simple robot prototypes.***

 # Author box
 author: